tomas-fryza/vhdl-course/Labs/04-segment/README.md

 VHDL-93 and later offers two methods of instantiation: direct instantiation and component instantiation.
 In direct instantiation, the entity itself is directly instantiated in an architecture.
 Its ports are connected using the port map.
 Let the top-level design `top.vhd`, implements an instance of the module defined in `hex_7seg.vhd`.

-Perform the following steps to implement the seven-segment display decoder on .
+Perform the following steps to implement the seven-segment display decoder on the Nexys A7 board.

    1. Create a new design source `top` in your project.
    2. Define an entity `top` as follows.